Obstructive lung disease: Chronic obstructive pulmonary disease

 The most common cause of COPD is cigarette smoking.
 COPD is a gradually progressive condition and usually only develops after about 20 pack-years of smoking.
 COPD may also be caused by breathing in other particles and gases.

 The diagnosis of COPD is established through spirometry although other pulmonary function tests can be helpful.
 A chest X-ray is often ordered to look for hyperinflation and rule out other lung conditions but the lung damage of COPD is not always visible on a chest x-ray.
 Emphysema, for example, can only be seen on CT scan.

 The main form of long term management involves the use of inhaled bronchodilators (specifically beta agonists and anticholinergics) and inhaled corticosteroids.
 Many patients eventually require oxygen supplementation at home.
 In severe cases that are difficult to control, chronic treatment with oral corticosteroids may be necessary, although this is fraught with significant side effects.

 COPD is generally irreversible although lung function can partially recover if the patient stops smoking.
 Smoking cessation is an essential aspect of treatment.
 Pulmonary rehabilitation programmes involve intensive exercise training combined with education and are effective in improving shortness of breath.
 Severe emphysema has been treated with lung volume reduction surgery, with in carefully chosen cases.
 Lung transplantation is also performed for severe COPD in carefully chosen cases.

 Alpha 1-antitrypsin deficiency is a fairly rare genetic condition that results in COPD (particularly emphysema) due to a lack of the antitrypsin protein which protects the fragile alveolar walls from protease enzymes released by inflammatory processes.

 Diagnosis

 Diagnosis of obstructive disease requires several factors depending on the exact disease being diagnosed.
 However one commonality between them is an FEV1/FVC ratio less than 0.7, i.e. the inability to exhale 70% of their breath within one second.

 Following is an overview of the main obstructive lung diseases.
-Chronic obstructive pulmonary disease is mainly a combination of chronic bronchitis and emphysema, but maybe more or less overlapping with all conditions.
+Chronic obstructive pulmonary disease is mainly a combination of chronic bronchitis and emphysema, but may be more or less overlapping with all conditions.